The Absolute Best Tapas in Barcelona ~ everything you need to know

 Tapas, in the end, are a way to understand life, live and share (Ferran Adria, Chef)

 Originating in the windy streets of La Barceloneta district, a Bomba is a round deep fried mix of potato and minced meat.
 Topped with aioli and a spicy sauce when served.
-They should be tasted in one of the mythic tapas bars: Bodega La Peninsular, La Bombeta or Cova Fumada, simply because they will be fresh and homemade.
-Check out this great documentary the history of La Bomba.
+Where to eat Bombas in Barcelona?
+You should taste this tapa in one of these mythic Barceloneta bars: Bodega La Peninsular, La Bombeta or Cova Fumada.
+At these places, Bombas will be fresh and homemade.
+For more insights, check out this great documentary about the history of Bombas.

 Cod fritters, bunyols in Catalan, are made following a traditional recipe that takes to Catalan homes.
 The ingredients for this Barcelona tapa are minced cod (desalted), flour, garlic, and parsley.
 They form a round ball that is deep fried in olive oil.
-Great street food as one can find fresh ones each day at Barcelona markets.
+It is a great sort of street food that you can find in Barcelona markets.
+Just go to any Bacallaneria (Cod Shop) and order as much as you want for takeaway.

 The quintessential tapa that is present on all occasions, and that each diner should prepare by himself or herself.
 This tapa consists of a piece of toasted bread, a local variety of tomato (called ¨de penjar¨) which is rubbed over the bread, which is then seasoned with olive oil.
 Delicious and also a kids’ favorite tapa!

-Tip 3: you can find this dish in every restaurant, you should only know that this is a dish that should be prepared by you ~ that’s how locals spot the best places in town.
+You can find this dish in every Barcelona restaurant, you must know that this is a dish that should be prepared by you ~ that’s how locals spot the best places in town.
+Tapas bars such as La Pepita, El Sortidor de la Filomena Pages, Tapas 24 or Bar Calders are great places to taste pa amb tomaquet.

 The most traditional Catalan salad that is prepared with cod, tomatoes, onions, black olives, red peppers and sometimes anchovies, and boiled eggs.
 The best ones are found at Barcelona Markets or in our Barcelona culinary tours!.

-Tip 4: Go to Masclans Origens Bar at the Sant Antoni Market and order it along from bread with tomato
+Where to eat the best esqueixada in Barcelona?
+Go to Masclans Origens Bar at the Sant Antoni Market and enjoy!

 An important aspect of the Mediterranean diet is the use of fresh produce and olive oil, and this Barcelona tapa is a great representation of that simple and delicious concept.
 A mixed of roasted peppers, eggplant, onion, and tomatoes with a sprinkle of olive oil, optionally topped with anchovies.